rrabotnik-handshake/py-utils/refactor_toolkit/QUICK_VALIDATION_PROMPTS.md

 ---

 **Pro Tip**: Start with the shortest relevant prompt, then ask follow-up questions to dive deeper into specific areas that need attention!

+**Remember**: Always request a final assessment report, even for quick validations.
+This ensures consistent evaluation and documentation of validation results.